-18. WHAT INFORMATION WILL YOU NEED WHEN MAKING A REFERRAL
+WHAT INFORMATION WILL YOU NEED WHEN MAKING A REFERRAL

 We will be asked to provide as much information as possible; such as the child's full name, date of birth, address, school, GP, languages spoken, any disabilities the child may have, details of the parents, other siblings, chronology of previous concerns.
-Do not be concerned if you do not have all these details, we will still make the call.
+If we do not have all these details, we will still make the call.

-19. RESPONSES FROM PARENTS
+RESPONSES FROM PARENTS